Programming-Competitions/AIMO-Competition/README.md

  - All the tricks from MiniCPM uP, wind tunnel, etc, and olympiad bench
  - DPO for Math?
 Correct/Incorrect solutions?
  - FT like orca-math did, bascially just SFT once, then KTO, then KTO again, if no KTO then double DPO, (make synthetic pairs for DPO)

+*Inference time boosts*
+ - If the model can code verify with the same answer, give the answer a higher weightage in the sum
+ - Uncertain gets no extra weight, False gets less weightage
+ - prompt diversity helps, using `you are alan turing/einstien`, the famous `you just had two cold beers` or `you are a math professor`
+ - find the aime equivalent versions of reasoning strats like `“using visualizations, working backwards, using direct calculation, method of elimination`
+ - start with 10 examples for deepseek-math-rl, but examples have the diverse prompt additions, use a famous math personality depending on the question, ex. `you are {person}, an expert in {topic}, solve this:` otherwise just use `terence tao`

 **hmm possible path forward**